TOURING DOCENT (adults)

 AFTERNOON INFORMATION BOOTH (adults)

 Volunteers act as public greeters at the Information Booth assisting staff one afternoon per week, 1 - 4 pm.
 Volunteers may provide demonstration activities such as touch tank programs.
+Training is on-the-job.

 JUNIOR & SENIOR HIGH SUMMER DOCENT PROGRAM (separate application required)